The Main Key Points of This Article

 Cholesterol, a molecule with a dual nature, strides a fine line between friend and foe.
 In its two distinct forms—LDL, the so-called "bad" cholesterol, and HDL, its "good" counterpart—it either nourishes or imperils us, bestowing vitality or sowing the seeds of future diseases.
 High levels of LDL with triglycerides can propel us toward the grim specters of heart disease and stroke.

 Enter Tulsi leaves.
 Their gentle intervention has been found to moderate this treacherous dance of lipids.
-Research has illuminated Tulsi's ability to diminish cholesterol, reduce the threatening presence of LDL and triglycerides, and do so without suppressing the body's own life-sustaining functions.
+Research has illuminated Tulsi's ability to diminish cholesterol and reduce the threatening presence of LDL and triglycerides without suppressing the body's own life-sustaining functions.

 But Tulsi does not merely subtract; it also adds, elevating the levels of HDL, the guardian of our vascular well-being.
 Simultaneously, Tulsi assists in ushering excess fat out of the body.
 [14]